-This method was created on purpose of building your personal efficiency and for better effectiveness of a team working together.
+This method was created for the purpose of building your personal efficiency and for better effectiveness of a team working together.

-Other advantages of this personal time management method are that it also gives you some prioritization to your social obligations and pastime activities aside from your focus on prioritizing tasks at your workplace.
+Other advantages of this personal time management method are that it also gives you some prioritization of your social obligations and pastime activities aside from your focus on prioritizing tasks at your workplace.